Options vs. Stocks: Key Takeaways

 - The expiration date is the date on which the options contract will expire.

-- The premium is the fee of an options contract that a trader must pay to buy the contract.
+- The premium is the fee that a trader must pay to buy the contract.
 It’s always multiplied by 100.
-That’s because one option contract represents 100 shares of stock.
+One option contract represents 100 shares of stock.

 If a contract isn’t traded or exercised before the expiration date, the options contract expires completely worthless.